adajel/supplementary-code-chapter-2-emi-book/README.md

 ### Dependencies ###

+* Python 3

+* The FEniCS Project software: www.fenicsproject.org

+  The FEniCS Project is a collection of software for automated solution of partial differential equations using finite element methods.

+  cbcbeat is compatible with FEniCS version 2017.1.0 and 2017.2.0 (and possibly 2016.1.0, 2016.2.0) or development versions in between these releases of FEniCS.

 To get the environment needed (all dependencies etc.) to run the code, download and run the following docker container: